Tandemz/tandemz.io/src/pages/posts/choose-medium-meet-users.md

     * if you are renting your testing space, you will have limited time to meet your participants, which reduces their availability options.
 This is even more true for focus groups.
   * Tester:
     * the commute from the participants’ residence and the meeting location reduces the reach of who you can interview and/or increases the compensation.
-* **When to favor:** if your testers live near where you work and test, try to favor in-person studies.
+* **When to favor:**

+  If your testers live near where you work and test, try to favor in-person studies.
 If in-person doesn’t allow you to test with your ideal tester, then rather use a digital medium such as a phone or videocall.
 If you are testing a physical product, in-person testing will probably be a must for you.
+* **Advice:**

-* **Advice:** be exhaustive about instructions on how to reach your testing location: provide not only the address but also the closest public transportation station, parking options, who to ask for etc. Create a guide that you will send beforehand along with your contact information.
+  Be exhaustive about instructions on how to reach your testing location: provide not only the address but also the closest public transportation station, parking options, who to ask for etc. Create a guide that you will send beforehand along with your contact information.

 ![](/images/giphy-handshake.gif)